LINDGRENBA/cider-town-part2/README.md

 ## User Stories

 * As a user, I want to see a list/menu of all available kegs.
-For each keg, I want to see its name, brand, price and alcoholContent (or perhaps something like flavor for a kombucha store).
+For each keg, I want to see its name, brewery, alcohol content and price.
 * As a user, I want to submit a form to add a new keg to a list.
 * As a user, I want to be able to click on a keg to see its detail page.
 * As a user, I want to see how many pints are left in a keg.
-Hint: A full keg has roughly 124 pints.
 * As a user, I want to be able to click a button next to a keg whenever I sell a pint of it.
 This should decrease the number of pints left by 1.
 Pints should not be able to go below 0.